federicotdn/localmost/README.md

 Additionally, each rule can also set the following keys:

+**`unless`**
-- `unless`: List of expressions that **must not** appear anywhere in the input subcommand in order for the rule to match.
+List of expressions that **must not** appear anywhere in the input subcommand in order for the rule to match.
 This is particularly useful for commands where only a few flags could be considered problematic, so one can set the rule to `foo @*` and then "un-match" some flags.
+Defaults to an empty list.

+**`redirect`**
-- `redirect`: Can be `true`, `false` or `"safe"` (default: `"safe"`).
+Can be `true`, `false` or `"safe"` (default: `"safe"`):
 - `true` implies that the rule matches no matter which redirects the input sucommand has.
 - `false` implies that the rule only matches if the input subcommands has no redirects.
 - `"safe"` implies that the rule only matches if the input subcommand has only "safe" redirects, e.g. `> /dev/null`.

+**`pipe`**
-- `pipe`: Can be `true`, `false`, `"in"` or `"out"`.
+Can be `true`, `false`, `"in"` or `"out"` (default: `true`):
 - `true` will make the rule match without considering if the subcommand is part of a pipeline.
 - `false` will make the rule match only if the subcommand is not part of a pipeline.
 - `"in"` will make the rule match only if the subcommand is not part of a pipeline, or if it appears at the very end of one.
 - `"out"` will make the rule match only if the subcommand is not part of a pipeline, or if it appears at the beginning of one.

 ### `allowSafeXargs`